conveyal/scenario-editor/docs/analysis/README.md

 .. _single_point_analysis:
 # Single point analysis

-The main analysis page is for generating :term:`isochrones<isochrone>` (travel time contours) from selected origins.
+The main analysis page is for generating [isochrones](../glossary.md#isochrone) (travel time contours) from selected origins.
 To enter analysis mode, click the <i class="fa fa-area-chart"></i> icon on the sidebar.

 <figure>
   <img src="../static/img/analysis-default-settings.png" />
   <figcaption>The single-point analysis page with no projects or scenarios selected</figcaption>
 </figure>

-To start an analysis, you'll need to select a :term:`project` and :term:`scenario`.
+To start an analysis, you'll need to select a [project](../glossary.md#project) and [scenario](../glossary.md#scenario).
 Once these are selected you can retrieve results for the origin marker shown on the map either by moving the marker to a new location or clicking the *fetch results* button at the top of the page.

 <span class="btn btn-info"><i class="fa fa-refresh"></i> Fetch results</span>

 This will initialize a compute cluster which may take a minute to start up.
-If this is your first time performing an analysis with a given :term:`network bundle` it may take some time to build the network, however this only needs to be done once for each bundle.
+If this is your first time performing an analysis with a given [network bundle](../glossary.md#network-bundle) it may take some time to build the network, however this only needs to be done once for each bundle.
 For more information, see :ref:`why_the_wait`

 Once the compute cluster is initialized you should see an isochrone displayed in blue around your point on the map.
 If you have selected an opportunity dataset, you will also see a :ref:`accessibility_chart` at selected time and percentile thresholds.
 You may also select a comparison project and scenario, which will be shown in red.
 Many other configuration parameters are described in :ref:`analysis_configuration`.

 ## Isochrone map

-After the server returns results the map will show a blue :term:`isochrone` for your primary scenario.
+After the server returns results the map will show a blue [isochrone](../glossary.md#isochrone) for your primary scenario.
 This represents the area reachable from the origin marker within a given travel time cutoff, to a given degree of certainty.
 If a comparison scenario is selected, its isochrone will be shown in red.
 The overlap of the main and comparison isochrones should be visible as a combination of the two colors.

 <figure>
   <img src="../static/img/overlapping-isochrones.png" />